containers/podman/docs/tutorials/basic_networking.md

 As mentioned earlier, slirp4netns is the default network configuration for rootless users.
 But as of Podman version 3.0, rootless users can also use CNI networking.
-The user experience of rootless CNI is very akin to a rootfull CNI, except that there is no default network configuration provided.
+The user experience of rootless CNI is very akin to a rootful CNI, except that there is no default network configuration provided.
 You simply need to create a network, and the one will be created as a bridge network.